koperatingsystem/libc/README.md

 # kOS - libc
-This is the C standard library implementation used across the kOS project.
+This is the C standard library implementation used across kOS.